x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

     The batch status will then be **Completed**.

-## Start a G Suite migration batch with the Classic Exchange admin center (Classic EAC)
+## Start a Google Workspace migration batch with the Classic Exchange admin center (Classic EAC)

 1. In the Exchange Admin center, click **recipients**, and then click **migration**.